The photon PDF within the CT18 global analysis: The Photon PDF from a DGLAP-driven approach: CT18qed

 \item At $\mu_0=1.3$ GeV, the shape and normalization of the valence quark and gluon PDF are fixed to those obtained in CT18, except that we require the total momentum fraction carried by the quark sea to be $1-\langle x(g + q^\mathrm{val} + \gamma^{\el+\inel})\rangle(\mu^2_0)$, where $q^{\rm val}=(u-\bar{u})+(d-\bar{d})$.
 This ensures consistency with the momentum sum rule at $\mu_0=1.3$ GeV.
 This procedure is implemented by adjusting the normalizations of sea-quark PDFs in the fashion typically used in CT global fits so as to respect total momentum conservation.

-\item We then evolve the quark-gluon and {\it inelastic} photon PDFs from the starting scale ($\mu_0$) to an arbitrary scale $\mu$ ($\! >\! \mu_0$) by applying NNLO QCD plus NLO QED DGLAP evolution equations implemented inside the APFEL package~\cite{Bertone:2013vaa}.
-Consequently, a new set of quark-gluon PDFs, slightly different from those obtained in CT18, are generated with the photon PDF.
-Crucially, owing to the properties of the combined QCD+QED splitting kernel, the total momentum carried by quark-gluon degrees-of-freedom and the {\it inelastic} photon will remain invariant, having been fixed to our initial choice of $\langle x(g+\Sigma+\gamma^{\inel})\rangle(\mu^2)=1-\langle x\gamma^{\el}\rangle(\mu^2_0)$.
+\item We then evolve the quark, gluon and {\it inelastic} photon PDFs from the starting scale ($\mu_0$) to an arbitrary scale $\mu$ ($\! >\! \mu_0$) by applying NNLO QCD plus NLO QED DGLAP evolution equations implemented inside the APFEL package~\cite{Bertone:2013vaa}.
+Consequently, a new set of quark and gluon PDFs, slightly different from those obtained in CT18, are generated with the photon PDF.
+Crucially, owing to the properties of the combined QCD+QED splitting kernel, the total momentum carried by quark and gluon degrees-of-freedom and the {\it inelastic} photon will remain invariant, having been fixed to our initial choice of $\langle x(g+\Sigma+\gamma^{\inel})\rangle(\mu^2)=1-\langle x\gamma^{\el}\rangle(\mu^2_0)$.
 Since the momentum fraction carried by the {\it elastic} photon will change only very slightly with increasing $\mu$, decreasing by about $\delta\langle x\gamma^{\el}\rangle(\mu^2)=0.015\%$ at $\mu=10$ TeV, the CT18qed PDFs are guaranteed to satisfy the momentum sum rule to greater accuracy than in CT18lux.

 \item We also compare this scenario outlined above with a different choice for the starting scale of $\mu_0=3$ GeV.
-In this case, the input quark-gluon PDFs at the scale $\mu_0=3$ GeV are those predicted by the standard CT18 PDFs (with $\mu_0=1.3$ GeV) after having been evolved from 1.3 GeV to 3 GeV.
+In this case, the input quark and gluon PDFs at the scale $\mu_0=3$ GeV are those predicted by the standard CT18 PDFs (with $\mu_0=1.3$ GeV) after having been evolved from 1.3 GeV to 3 GeV.
 We note that in this case, the charm PDF is non-zero at the starting scale of $\mu_0=3$ GeV.
 For reasons explained in the next subsection, we will from here on take this PDF set with $\mu_0=3$ GeV as the default choice of CT18qed, and use the name CT18qed to refer to this set in particular, if no other specifications are given.
 We will use the name CT18qed1.3GeV, instead, to refer specifically to the PDF set with $\mu_0=1.3$ GeV as the starting scale, when a distinction is required.